Haraldsst/GildedRose-Refactoring-Kata/README.md

 - git
 ## Install:
 1) Clone or donwload repository
-2) Run "composer install" in terminal
+2) Run "composer install" from /php folder in terminal
 3) Use "composer test" command from /php folder for launching tests